Vanishing Tribes Photo Tour - full itinerary

 Day 2:

-After breakfast, we head to the airport for our noon departure to Itanagar, the capital of the northeast Indian state of Arunachal Pradesh.
+We then return to our hotel, check out and head to the airport for our 2pm departure to Itanagar, the capital of the northeast Indian state of Arunachal Pradesh.
 On arrival, we will be collected from the airport then we check in at our hotel.

 After lunch, we pay a visit to a Buddhist Gompa, a serene and spiritually significant monastery that stands as a testament to the rich Buddhist heritage of the region.
 We admire the intricate architecture, colourful murals and sacred relics that make this place a peaceful retreat for meditation and reflection.